Supervisor: Professor Themis Prodromakis

 Our ambition is to push the frontiers of electronics through emerging nanotechnologies, disrupting current ways of thinking by innovating advanced nano/bio-sensors, safe and efficient energy storage solutions and novel Hardware for AI.
 To realise this vision, we are seeking exceptional candidates to join our team, interested in devoting their passion for addressing some of the challenges we have identified.

+We accept applications from those who wish to receive a funded scholarship, those who already have a funded scholarship from another source, or self-paying applicants (proof of funds will be required).
 Funded scholars will receive support for their tuition fees, a bursary to cover living expenses (£18,000 tax-free per annum for up to 3.5 years) and a Research Training Support Grant for research consumables and conference attendance.

 Please note that the funding available will normally support Home/EU students with standard research council restrictions.
 EU students are only eligible for a full studentship if they have lived, worked or studied within the UK for 3 years prior to the funding commencing.
 We will consider applications from exceptional candidates not meeting these criteria.

 More information on the Centre for Electronics Frontiers can be accessed at: https://cef.soton.ac.uk

 MEng/MSc (or equivalent, or near completion) with first class honours or distinction in Engineering, Physics, or a closely related subject.

 EU/Overseas applicants should achieve an IELTS score of 6.5 with at least 6.0 in each competency.
 Click here for information.